- Survey development and testing

 - Population Health

-Brianna Sullivan specializes in survey development and testing, cognitive interviews, data collection procedures, web surveys, mail surveys, staff trainings, and assessments of patients’ experience of care.
-Her research includes evaluations on quality of care, maternal mental health, family homelessness and supportive housing practices, reproductive health care access, and caregiver supports.
+Brianna Sullivan specializes in survey development and testing, cognitive interviews, data collection procedures, web surveys, mail surveys, staff trainings, and health care evaluations.
+Her research includes novel assessments of patients’ experience of care, evaluations on quality of primary care, maternal mental health, family homelessness and supportive housing practices, reproductive health care access, and caregiver supports.

-Sullivan works on a variety of health data collection and evaluation projects, such as the Evaluation of the Comprehensive Primary Care Plus (CPC+) Model and the Evaluation of the Promoting Readiness of Minors in Supplemental Security Income Grants.
-She is currently the task lead for the CPC+ beneficiary survey of more than 35,000 Medicare beneficiaries, managing an intensive survey development process to tailor standard patient experience of care measures to the innovative components of the CPC+ model.
-And as the task lead for the CPC+ payer survey, Sullivan manages survey development, scheduling, and quality control processes for a survey of public and private payers.
-She is also a technical assistance liaison to funded grantees for the Boston Children's Hospital Evaluation Partner project, a multiyear evaluation of community grantees throughout the greater Boston area funded to conduct community health improvement projects.
+Sullivan works on a variety of health data collection and evaluation projects, such as the Evaluation of a Multisite Replication of the Transitional Care Model (TCM), the Evaluation of Primary Care First (PCF), and the Evaluation of Comprehensive Primary Care Plus (CPC+).
+She is currently the survey director for TCM where she collaborates closely with technical experts, project leadership, and other key stakeholders to collect baseline and follow-up survey data from patients enrolled in this randomized controlled trial.
+As deputy survey director for PCF, Sullivan works to facilitate all survey data collection evaluation activities, including surveys of primary care practices and physicians.
+And as the task lead for the CPC+ payer survey, Sullivan manages survey development, scheduling, and quality control processes for a survey of public and private health insurance companies.
+She is also the technical assistance task lead for the Boston Children's Hospital Evaluation Partner project, a multiyear evaluation of community grantees funded to conduct community health improvement projects throughout the greater Boston area.

-Before joining Mathematica in 2014, Sullivan held various research positions at Health Resources in Action, the Association for Frontotemporal Degeneration, Boston Health Care for the Homeless Program, Boston University School of Public Health, Yale School of Medicine, and Yale University.
+Before joining Mathematica in 2014, Sullivan held various research positions at institutions such as Boston University School of Public Health and Yale School of Medicine.
 She has an M.P.H. in maternal and child health from Boston University School of Public Health.